deefour/ColorBand/README.md

                                 //   - 'random': selects a random color from the colors option
                                 //   - 'sequential': repeatedly loops through the colors option in the order they appear in the array
                                 //   - '12121234' or [1,2,1,2,1,2,3,4]: (custom) per-character index mapping agains the colors option
+                                //   - (function): A user-defined function, returning an integer matching an index value in the range of the colors option's array
 regenOnResize: true,            // Causes the band to re-render when the browser resizes
 regenOnOrientationChange: true, // Causes the band to re-render when the
 ignoreCss: false,               // Skips the application of CSS to make the band look 'right'.